 Stephine Devine, 2, was born prematurely at 29 weeks in 2010.
 She suffered of complications that resulted in a lack of oxygen to the brain and cerebral palsy.
 She underwent occupational therapy to improve her delayed motor skills and had a daily dose of medication which would help prevent infections.
 1

-Despite her disability, Stephanie was making progress.
-She was seeing an occupational therapist, Sharlyn Wenberg, who said that Stephanie was learning to feed herself and was making great progress in her ability to crawl and sit up on her own.
-The last time Sharlyn saw Stephanie was in June of 2012.
+Despite her disability, Stephine was making progress.
+She was seeing an occupational therapist, Sharlyn Wenberg, who said that Stephine was learning to feed herself and was making great progress in her ability to crawl and sit up on her own.
+The last time Sharlyn saw Stephine was in June of 2012.
 Over the course of the next month, she tried desperately to get in contact with Stephanie’s mother, Brandy Devine, but to no avail.2

-When she checked on Stephanie, unsurprisingly, she was dead.
+When she checked on Stephine, unsurprisingly, she was dead.
 She had been closed inside a bedroom for three days with four cats, no medication and no food or water.

 During closing arguments, Deputy Public Defender Marcus Mumford didn’t contest the child cruelty and meth charges but alleged that Brandy didn’t know that not feeding her child would result in death.
 According to Mumford, Brandy was criminally negligent but didn’t commit homicide.
 Deputy District Attorney John R. Mayne refuted this argument, however, and said that Brandy knew her actions could have grave results.
 He said that there was plenty of formula in the home and Brandy had fed her other children over the three days.6

 The jury of six women and six men deliberated for around an hour before Brandy was found guilty of second-degree murder.
 During the sentencing hearing, Brandy addressed her family: “I accept full responsibility for my actions.
 I want to apologize to everyone who has been affected by my actions,” she said.